Basics

 Accessing GAP from Julia

-Any global GAP variable and function can be access from Julia via the GAP.Globals
+Any global GAP variable and function can be accessed from Julia via the

 GAP.Globals